 But still, the aunts get a present from this black sheep of the family.
 And they are very glad that he actually thought of them.
 They receive a mysterious wooden box from him.
 When they open the box, a strange kind of smoke comes out of it.
 The aunts quickly change into horrific demons that start killing members of the family.
 Since the aunts live in a huge castle there is a lot of room for people to hide.
 All family members spread out and lock themselves in different rooms.
 The demonic aunts now start to hunt everybody down and kill them of one by one.
 Resulting in some very gruesome scenes.

-The original version on disc 1 is the version I watched.
-This version is 88 minutes long and is the full uncut version of Rabid Grannies.
+The original version on disc 1 is the one I watched.
+It is 88 minutes long and is the full uncut version of Rabid Grannies.
 The quality was pretty decent for a movie from 1987 that isn’t re-mastered.
-It was just a bit of an upgrade to VHS quality.
-But for me this isn’t a bad thing, it just adds to the charm.
+It was a bit of an upgrade to VHS quality.
+But for me this isn’t a bad thing, it adds to the charm.
 But I have to say, some scenes where a bit too dark, but this was just only on a couple of occasions.

-The 2012 re-mastered version actually is shorter than the original version.
+The 2012 re-mastered version actually is shorter than the original one.
 Only clocking at 75 minutes.
 This is because a lot of dialogue at the start of the movie has been cut out.
 So, as far as I know, none of the gore has been cut out.
-I just watched some bits of this version.
+I only watched some bits.
 Also the documentary has some comparison of both versions.
-What I’ve seen of this version didn’t impress me too much.
-It just seems they added some coloring filters to the scenes to make them look better.
-Which results in the scenes just getting this diarrhea brown color or just being colored blue.
+What I’ve seen of that one didn’t impress me too much.
+It seems they added some coloring filters to the scenes to make them look better.
+Which results in the scenes getting this diarrhea brown color or just being colored blue.
 So I’d recommend watching the original first.

 I’m very glad to have this DVD in my collection.
 From what I’ve read on the internet this is the only full uncut version of Rabid Grannies ever to be released.
-So if you’re thinking about buying this film, buy this version.
+So if you’re thinking about buying this film, buy this Rabid Grannies 25th Anniversary Edition release.
 Zeno Pictures absolutely did a great job on this one and I hope to see more releases like this from them in the future.